Hongbusi/vitepress-theme-blog/demo/index.md

 page: true
 ---

-# This is a Custom Page
+# This is home page.